What Time Will The Royal Wedding Be On Television In The United States?

-American actress and model Meghan Markle will become a member of the British Royal Family when she exchanges vows with Prince Harry on Saturday, May 19, at Windsor Castle, the royal residence in the U.K. county of Berkshire.
+American actress and model Meghan Markle will become a member of the British royal family when she exchanges vows with Prince Harry on Saturday, May 19, at Windsor Castle, the royal residence in the U.K. county of Berkshire.
 Harry is the sixth in line to the British throne.

 While the upcoming nuptials are obviously a huge story in England, there seems to be a tremendous amount of interest on this side of the Atlantic as well.
 With that in mind, U.S. television will provide live coverage of the highly anticipated and lavish wedding ceremony, with all the pomp and circumstance that it brings with it.
-About 23 million people watched the wedding of Prince William and Kate Middleton in 2011 at Westminster Abbey in London.
+About 23 million people in the U.S. watched the wedding of Prince William and Kate Middleton in 2011 at Westminster Abbey in London.

-Many American who are interested in the royals may be wondering what time the wedding will air on television in the U.S.
+Many Americans who are interested in the royals may be wondering what time the wedding will air on television in the U.S.

-The upcoming ceremony itself is scheduled for noon local time in the U.K., which is 7 a.m. on the U.S. east coast, but TV networks are starting a lot earlier than that.
+The upcoming ceremony itself is scheduled for noon local time in the U.K., which is 7 a.m. on the U.S. East Coast, but TV networks are starting a lot earlier than that.

 With correspondents on the scene, networks such as ABC, NBC, and CBS evidently will provide wall-to-wall coverage of the event on May 19 well before the couple walks down the aisle, Town & Country reports